 Advertising on LinkedIn helps businesses achieve their goals—whether your goal is to promote your brand or capture leads.
 It’s designed to be convenient and easy to comprehend, allowing you to do more work with less stress.

-While it doesn’t take long to understand the LinkedIn ads platform, it’s important to follow a few best practices to help you reach your goals (and after this blog, check out additional dos and don’ts for LinkedIn ads here).
+While it doesn’t take long to understand the LinkedIn ads platform, it’s important to follow a few best practices to help you reach your goals.

 1. Set up your company for success with a free company page